On this page

 Supported registries

-Guara Cloud supports images from any public registry:
+Guara Cloud supports images from any registry that speaks the OCI Distribution Spec V2:

 • GitHub Container Registryghcr.io/org/image:tag

-• Any public registry — just use the full image URL
+• Google Container Registry, Quay.io, GitLab, Harbor, … — use the full image URL

 Configuration